mikekinsman/Powerful-Devs-Hack-Together/OFFICIAL_RULES.md

 **13. WINNERS LIST**

-Send an email to hacktogether@microsoft.com with the subject line “The Microsoft Powerful Devs Hack winners” within thirty (30) days of February 28th, 2025 to receive a list of winners that received a prize.
+Send an email to hacktogether@microsoft.com with the subject line “The Microsoft Powerful Devs Hack winners” within thirty (30) days of March 17th, 2025 to receive a list of winners that received a prize.

 ## Terms and Conditions